ni/VireoSDK/CONTRIBUTING.md

 You are encouraged to push changes frequently (at least once a day if not more often) to your fork.
 This allows other developers to see your code as well as backs up the code on the GitHub servers.
-In addition, pushing code to a fork allows the CI servers to run tests on your code potentially helping find breaking changes sooner.
+In addition, pushing code to a fork allows the CI servers to run tests on your code, potentially helping find breaking changes sooner.

-Feel free to create branches for new features, fixing issues, experiments, etc and have them in your fork.
+Feel free to create branches for new features, fixing issues, experiments, etc. and have them in your fork.
 Your fork is your workspace to develop freely and experiment.
 Just make sure to use **descriptive and concise** names for your branches so others can identify them.